rhli/Degraded-First-Scheduler/README.md

 Test Program
 =====
-This part I will walk your through a test program.
-We work on a single node cluster.
-Go to testProgram/ in this package.
+This part walks you through an example test program.
+The example works in a cluster of local mode, you can easily extend the example to a fully distributed clustered.
+First go to testProgram/ in this package.

 1. Untar tmp.tar.gz, you got a file with some randomly generated numbers, we use this as a wordcount input.
-This file is a 5MB file, since our block size is 1MB, it will be stored in 5 block.
+This file is a 5MB file, since we set block size to 1MB, it will be stored in 5 blocks.
 Add the following lines to ${HADOOP_HOME}/conf/log4j.properties
 >   log4j.logger.org.apache.hadoop.mapred.JobTracker=DEBUG
 >   log4j.logger.org.apache.hadoop.mapred.JobInProgress=DEBUG

-2. Start your hadoop from all over again.
+2. Start your hadoop from all over again and copy the tmp file into HDFS.
 >   hadoop namenode -format
 >   start-dfs.sh
 >   hadoop dfs -copyFromLocal tmp tmp